 The Faculty of Science Students’ Association provides financial resources for clubs, activities, events, research projects and equipment endowment pertaining to the Laurier Science Community.

-Prem Nichani, a second year Health Sciences student, is committed to making your experience at Wilfrid Laurier University in the Faculty of Science a memorable 3, 4, or 5 years.
+Previously the President and Chair, Prem, a fourth year Health Sciences student, is committed to making your experience at Wilfrid Laurier University in the Faculty of Science a memorable 3, 4, or 5 years.
 In his spare time, he enjoys DJing, website design, reading John Grisham novels, volunteering, and spending time with family and friends.

 In pursuit to becoming a practitioner, Dana is currently a third year health science student.
 Her passion for people is no secret and her involvement spans the Laurier campus.
 She is the founder and president of Eye to Eye and loves to be active in her free time.